cacrane07/GCI_ultrasound/README.md

 The schematic is included as an image which shows the RLC circuit and the values of the resistor, inductor, and capacitor all in practice.
 The final schematic is what we will build in GCI 250.
 The bandpass filter is necessary to prevent environmental noise from changing the applied signal.
 This schematic was generated in LTSpice and samples over frequencies from 1kHz to 200 kHz.

 The 20kHz peak shown is an example of how we can control frequencies we would like to use.
 To have an adjustable range of frequencies we can create a multipeak bandpass filter which is more advanced and will allow certain chosen frequencies to pass through.
+## Timeline

+Although we did not exactly meet the process of our timeline, we followed it as closely as possible.
+Our biggest setback was after our meeting with our expert, where we learned our experiment was only feasible in fresh water, while the marine life we had researched was only in salt water.
+From this point our project pivoted, but we were able to still finish with a feasible project that can be executed in GCI250.
+Our sensor idea was changed primarily in terms of hardware since the type of water and type of organisms changed the frequency ranges that were safe to operate in practice.
+We expedited our last couple weeks of the timeline to meet our goals, but in the end we are very satisfied with our progress.

 ## Teamwork Reflection